 This is an exciting new initiative of the Fermoy Community Health Project and the Fermoy Community Resource Centre.
 Planning commenced in March 2015 in relation to phase 1 of the project.
 This involved clearing the tress and overgrown shrubbery in the front and rear gardens, this work was completed in May 2015 courtesy of Liam Barry & Staff, BH Tree Services and Brendan Buckley and staff of Tree Fields Nursery Ltd. Phase 2 of the project involved the repair work to the archway and stone walls which would provide the backdrop to the new community garden and plastering of the boundary walls in the front courtyard.
 In August 2016, phase 3 was completed and April 2019 saw the installation of the water feature which completed the transformation in the front courtyard of the Resource Centre.

-Our vision for the community garden project in the grounds of the Resource Centre; this will be a place where people can meet and learn to sow and plant a variety of vegetables, flowers and fruits.
+Our vision is for a community garden project in the grounds of the Resource Centre; this will be a place where people can meet and learn to sow and plant a variety of vegetables, flowers and fruits.
 The garden project will be open to anyone with an interest in gardening.